15 Foods I Would Stock For Sure

 Cooking oil is one you certainly can’t go without.
 I guess you could, but you’d be extremely limited on what you could cook or bake without it.

 Set your sights on purchasing oil that mentions the word “virgin,” which is a type of oil that contains the most nutrients.
-Cooking oil doesn’t last forever, but after it has gone bad, it can still be used as a fuel.
+Cooking oil doesn’t last forever, so keep that in mind.
+Yes, it does go rancid.

 Coconut oil lasts a little longer, it all depends on the brand you buy.

 Try stocking up on little condiment packets that you would find at fast-food restaurants that are much easier to carry.
-So maybe it wouldn’t be depressing without them, but every meal would certainly be more bland and boring.
+So maybe it wouldn’t be a total loss without them, but every meal would certainly be more bland and boring.

 14. Pepper Salt and other Spices